2017: Alzheimer's disease

 “As a mother of rugby playing boys, we wanted to do as much as we could to help George and his family,” explained Sophie.
-“We have come up with a number of initiatives to raise money for this brave young man in 2016.”
+“We came up with a number of initiatives to raise money for this brave young man in 2016.”

 The Robinson family are positive in their outlook and confident, as is George, that he will continue to live a vibrant life and contribute to the full.
-After spending 37 days in a South African hospital and a further five weeks in Addenbrooke’s Hospital, Cambridge, George is currently being rehabilitated in the Princess Royal Spinal Unit in Sheffield.
+After spending 37 days in a South African hospital and a further five weeks in Addenbrooke’s Hospital, Cambridge, George was then rehabilitated in the Princess Royal Spinal Unit in Sheffield.
+He returned home in the summer of 2016 and returned to Stamford school in September to finish his final A level year.

 2015: First Touch